ChunMinChang/blog/_posts/2020-10-15-avoid-adding-code-for-a-specific-case-only.md

 tags: [Common programming model]
 comments: true
 ---
 Why is it bad?
 It branches out a new code path for a specific case and inevitably raises the code complexity.
-In the long run, its knotty code paths make the code hard to be read and hard to be maintained.
+In the long run, its knotty code paths make the code hard to be read and maintained.

+This post proposes a way helping the developers to work out a better approach from an approach working only for a specific case.

 <!--read more-->